GoogleChromeLabs/chromeos_saml_apps/README.md

 ## Example admin configuration
 After configuring this extension to force-install on Chrome devices, upload the suitable configuration into the admin console so that the proper cookie permissions are granted to the whitelisted apps.
+This can be done by navigating directly to [the App Management URL](https://admin.google.com/AdminHome?fral=1#ChromeAppDetails:appId=ehapbialhheepabljbafehmdmhlgmabf&appType=CHROME&flyout=reg).

 The full schema can be found in schema.json.
 Note that the primary filter is always the domain.
 Cookie names, URLs, and paths, are all secondary parameters that will be applied *in addition* to the domain filtering.
 An entry with no domain provided will not return any cookies.

 An example configuration: